 With an HPI of 75.64, The Qianlong Emperor is ranked 23rd among the most Famous Chinese People of all time.
 His biography has been translated into 56 different languages of Wikipedia.

 The Qianlong Emperor (25 September 1711 – 7 February 1799), also known by his temple name Emperor Gaozong of Qing, was the fifth Emperor of the Qing dynasty and the fourth Qing emperor to rule over China proper, reigning from 1735 to 1796.

 The fourth son of the Yongzheng Emperor, he reigned officially from 11 October 1735 to 8 February 1796.
 In 1796, he abdicated in favour of his son, the Jiaqing Emperor, out of filial piety towards his grandfather, the Kangxi Emperor, who ruled for 61 years, so that he not officially usurp him as the longest-reigning emperor.

 Despite his retirement, however, the Qianlong Emperor retained ultimate power as the Emperor Emeritus until his death in 1799, making him one of the longest-reigning monarchs in history, and dying at the age of 87, one of the longest-lived.

 22. Wu Zetian (HPI : 75.86)

-With an HPI of 75.86, Wu Zetian is ranked 22th among the most Famous Chinese People of all time.
+With an HPI of 75.86, Wu Zetian is ranked 22th among the most Famous People of China of all time.
 Her biography is available in 58 different languages on Wikipedia.
-She is one of the most famous chinese women.
+Wu Zetian is ranked 2nd among the most Famous Chinese Women.